slint-ui/slint/examples/simple/README.md

 to demonstrate how to use Slint and Rust together to make a Graphical User Interface program.

-hello1 - A simple demonstration of pure slint, run by slint-viewer alone

-hello2 - Slint code inline within rust source code

-hello3 - User Interface in a separate .slint file

-hello4 - Transfer data from Rust to Slint using Global

-hello5 - Transfer data from Slint to Rust using Global

-hello? - Click a Button in Slint, get result from within Slint

-hello? - Click a Button in Slint, get result from Rust

-Slint itself
+hello1 - A basic Slint Hello World widget, run by slint-viewer (not Rust) hello2 - Slint code inline within Rust source code hello3 - Slint code in a separate .slint file hello4 - Rust writing data to a Slint property hello5 - Rust reading data from a Slint Property hello6 - Slint calls a Rust function hello7 - Click a Button in Slint hello8 - The clicked() callback function for Button hello9 - clicked() Button calls a Rust function

 hello? - Show a Binding of a Property